diffusionflow/iclr25/_posts/2025-04-28-distill-example.md

   - name: Sampling
   - name: Training
   - name: Diving deeper into samplers
-  - name: From Diffusion Models to Flow Matching and Back
+  - name: SDE and ODE perspective

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.